 If it has Beyoncé in it, I'm sold.
 Before she was blowing us away with her performance as a fictionalized Diana Ross (Dreamgirls) or the legendary Etta James (Cadillac Records), Beyoncé made a smaller movie appearance in The Fighting Temptations.

-Her presence behind the scenes went on to earn the soundtrack critical acclaim.
 The Fighting Temptations doesn't try to hide what it is—it's an easy-going comedy that follows the usual tropes.
+But Beyoncé's presence behind the scenes went on to earn the soundtrack critical acclaim.

 Overall, it's a sweet and breezy little MTV movie with a soulful soundtrack, starring Cuba Gooding Jr. as a guy who's trying to revive his church choir and get ready for a gospel competition (with the help of Beyoncé as a gorgeous lounge singer).